mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 <img src="./intro_to_wsl_img/winver.png">

-If you meet all of the criteria above, feel free to remote away!
+If you meet all of the criteria above, feel free to remote away :blush:

 If not, you can work with PuTTY and Filezilla to get similar funtionality: